smallstep/docker-tls/mysql/README.md

     --tls-version=TLSv1.2,TLSv1.3
 ```

-## Productionize it:
+## Production Considerations

+- Create a non-root database user to reload the certificates.
+That user will need the `CONNECTION_ADMIN` privilege.
-For production, create a `/run/secrets/root@localhost.cnf` [option file](https://dev.mysql.com/doc/refman/8.0/en/option-files.html), which the renewal hook script will use to look up the password for connecting to the database as `root` and running `ALTER INSTANCE RELOAD TLS`.
+- Create a `/run/secrets/root@localhost.cnf` [option file](https://dev.mysql.com/doc/refman/8.0/en/option-files.html), which the renewal hook script will use to look up the password for connecting to the database and running [`ALTER INSTANCE RELOAD TLS`](https://dev.mysql.com/doc/refman/8.0/en/alter-instance.html).
 The option file will need to be owned by the `mysql` user and have `600` permissions.

-You can have a non-root database user reload the certificates.
-That user will need the `CONNECTION_ADMIN` privilege.